SampleEnvironment/SECoP/protocol/issues/042c Requirements of datatypes.rst

 after thoughts
 ~~~~~~~~~~~~~~
-At makes more sense to define two properties:
+It makes more sense to define two properties:

 precision:
     a double type value specifiying the smallest difference between distinct values (should be called resolution then)